 2. Promoting collaborative publications by philosophers, biologists, and medical doctors – targeting both philosophy, science, and medicine journals.

-3. Promoting the participation to common seminars and reading groups.
+3. Promoting the participation to common conferences, seminars and reading groups.

 Members of PhilInBioMed share the aim to promote productive interactions between philosophy, biology, and medicine.
 Internationally, several teams and institutes are part of PhilInBioMed.

 Ralph Adolphs is a Professor of Psychology, Neuroscience, and Biology at the California Institute of Technology.
 Furthermore he is the Director of the Emotion and Social Cognition Lab, which investigates the neural underpinnings of human social behavior.
 He is also a member of the PhilInBioMed Scientific Committee.

 J. Arvid Ågren is an evolutionary biologist, currently holding a Wenner-Gren Fellowship at Harvard University.
 His research focuses on genomic conflicts and the foundations of the gene’s-eye view of evolution.